FAQs for Professionals

 15. What are the priorities for the centre and the next steps?

-A priority for each audit in NATCAN is the development of a healthcare improvement strategy that includes explicit quality improvement (QI) goals aiming to improve cancer care and outcomes.
+A priority for each audit in NATCAN is the development of a quality improvement strategy that includes explicit quality improvement (QI) goals aiming to improve cancer care and outcomes.
+Working closely with key stakeholders, including people with lived experience of cancer, each audit designed the scope of the audits and identified key QI goals that will lead to significant patient benefits.

-NATCAN will ensure that its healthcare improvement programme will be closely aligned with related activities implemented by other relevant organisations (for example CQC and Getting it Right First Time in England, and NHS Quality Improvement and Patient Safety in Wales).
+NATCAN will ensure that its quality improvement programme will be closely aligned with related activities implemented by other relevant organisations (for example CQC and Getting it Right First Time in England, and NHS Quality Improvement and Patient Safety in Wales).

 16. When will the new NATCAN audits be included in the reporting for annual Quality Accounts?